curiousoffice/playbook/README.rst

 Objectives
 ~~~~~~~~~~
-- Produce knowledge about code quality that can be applied to existing and new
+- Produce knowledge about code quality that can be applied to new and existing
   projects.
 This knowledge must be documented and only cover programming
   languages being used in sophilabs.
 Examples include: guidelines, linting
-  rules, workflows, conventions, etc. These documents won’t only refer to code,
+  rules, workflows, conventions, etc. These documents will not only refer to code,
-  but also to how to ensure code quality (e.g. code reviews).
+  but also to how to ensure code quality (e.g. code reviews)
 - Develop a plan or methodology to measure the effectiveness of the generated
-  knowledge.
+  knowledge
 - Develop or improve tools that automate and control the quality of the code
   (linters, conventions, etc).
-This tools and documents must be Open Source.
+These tools and documents must be Open Source
-- Adjust guidelines, workflows and other procedures to the needs of each project.
+- Adjust guidelines, workflows and other procedures to the needs of each project

 Methodologies Squad
 -------------------